the-ted/org-latitude/README.md

 like the following in your .emacs:

 (require 'org-latitude)

 (setq lat/userid "---Insert USERID here---")

-(setq lat/email "---Insert where you want the notification emails sent----") (setq lat/matchingTODO "TODO")
+(setq lat/email "---Insert where you want the notification emails sent----")

+(setq lat/matchingTODO "TODO")

-To add more locations to be searched for, change lat/storedlocations variable.
+To add more locations to be searched for, change the lat/storedlocations variable.